richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 [1-7]通篇
 The consideration of atmospheric behaviours directly within design processes is made possible through the computational, which offers a major shift from the site investigation techniques of maps or diagrams favoured in landscape architecture[1-7]

+Working parametrically with Rhino, Grasshopper, and small and big data, it was possible to optimize tree placement for maximum shade but with minimum tree coverage to allow uninterrupted airflow.[1-7]

+Through simulation and parametric tools, it is now possible to derive the most thermally comfortable path that emerges from the aggregates of these design strategies.[1-7]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；